How to remove wax from clothes - step by step

 Here are the guidelines for removing wax stains from clothes, tablecloths, and other textiles.
 Simply follow the steps below to remove the stubborn stains.

 Remove the wax

 The wax must be properly hardened and removed before washing the garment.
-During a candlelight dinner – when you would rather be doing anything else than treating a stain – you can place an ice cube on the wax stain to make it set more quickly.
+You can place an ice cube on the wax stain to make it set more quickly.
 If the garment isn’t too large, you can throw it in the freezer after dinner.
 You can then scrape off the wax with a spoon or blunt knife, or simply break up the frozen wax with your fingers.

 Pre-treat the stain

 To make it as difficult as possible for the stain to take refuge in the fibers, you should pre-treat it before washing.
 You can also spray a stain remover over the stain and the area around it – until the fabric is properly soaked through.
 Always follow the instructions and test the clothing’s color fastness first on an inconspicuous spot.

 After pre-treatment, continue with these next steps before the stain remover has time to dry out.